kalpana-da/hubspot-custom-modules/Lead Generation Form/README.md

 Go to **HubSpot → Content → Design Manager**.

-Open your custom theme and go to:
+Open your custom module and go to:

 ```text
 custom → modules